 - Abusive Parents: "Troy" from The Lion and the Cobra and "Fire On Babylon" from Universal Mother are about her abusive mother.

-- Amicable Exes/Working with the Ex: Frequent songwriting partner and drummer John Reynolds is her first husband.
-They divorced in the early '90s but work together to this day.
+- Amicable Exes: Frequent songwriting partner and drummer John Reynolds was her first husband.
+They divorced in the early '90s but continued to work together until her death.

 - As the Good Book Says...: The title of her debut album, The Lion and the Cobra, and her double-album compilation She Who Dwells In The Secret Places Of The Most High Must Abide Under The Shadow Of The Almighty.
 Both are references to Psalm 91, which is recited in Irish Gaelic by Enya at the beginning of her song "Never Get Old."

-- Since her 2018 conversion to Islam, she has adopted the hijab.
+- From her 2018 conversion to Islam until her death, she had adopted the hijab.

 - Red Hot Chili Peppers singer Anthony Kiedis was in a brief relationship with her sometime during the early nineties.
 When he confessed his love to her, O'Connor left him, prompting Kiedis to write "I Could Have Lied" about her.
 This song was included in the 1991 album Blood Sugar Sex Magik.